dbos-inc/dbos-docs/docs/api-reference/static-analysis.md

 DBOS recommends using static analysis as an ingredient in a comprehensive security strategy.
 As adding rule enforcement to a large, established codebase can be a hassle, DBOS recommends using tools from the beginning of a project, and therefore includes tool configuration in its [demo applications](https://github.com/dbos-inc/dbos-demo-apps) and [quickstart templates](../getting-started/quickstart.md).

 DBOS uses several techniques to ensure that static analysis is as productive as possible, with minimal hassle:
-* DBOS builds on popular frameworks, thereby leveraging community best-practices and tools integration.
+* DBOS Transact builds on popular frameworks, thereby leveraging community best-practices and tools integration.
 * DBOS focuses on analysis rules that detect incorrect API usage and potential security vulnerabilities, rather than nitpicking on coding style.
-* The DBOS SDK is designed for straightforward analysis, reporting, and suggestion of superior alternatives.

 ---